Ecron/pokemonHnS-CA/TRANSLATING.md

 ### Translation Tips and Tricks
 - For regular in-game dialogues, max. string length would be around 40 characters.
 Any sentence longer than that would need to be broken to the next line.
 - Regarding the name of each Gamemode setting, at the beginning of a new game, the max. string length for the settings' names is recommended to be of 15 or 16 characters.
 This also applies to the settings' names in the Options menu.
 - Regarding the bottom explanations of each Gamemode setting, a good rule would be not to exceed 35 or 36 characters, depending on the number of capital letters (màximum 38 chars).
-A {PKMN} code can be used to insert a 2-character PKMN symbol.
-A good QoL tool is to paste a code like `("123456789012345678901234567890123456\n123456789012345678901234567890123456");` under the description you're translating so you don't need to count each time you write a translation.
+A {PKMN} code can be used to insert a 3-character PKMN symbol.
+  - TIP: A good QoL tool is to paste a code like `("123456789012345678901234567890123456\n123456789012345678901234567890123456");` under the description you're translating so you don't need to count each time you write a translation.
 This also applies to the descriptions in the Options menu.
 - ...

 ### Hard to find, important files to be translated: